 - Participate in weekly seminars and workshops

-- UW Bothell Students can take BIS 497, Political Internship in State Government (5, max.
-20)
+- UW Bothell Students will take BIS 497, Political Internship in State Government (5, 10, or 15 credits)

 When filling out the application, you will be asked for the Internship Faculty Sponsor.
 The sponsor has been prearranged through UW.
 Check to confirm you "have arranged for a faculty sponsor and will receive academic credit for the internship."
 The sponsor is Randy Spaulding; his email is Randy.Spaulding@k12.wa.us.

-For more information and any questions regarding the application process please call 425.352.3706 to speak with a Career Counselor to learn more about what goes into the application.
+For more information and any questions regarding the application process, make an appointment with a Career Coach to learn more about what goes into the application.
 You can prepare with the following: